rbtcollins/rusty_rail/README.md

 # Current status

-Bridges a single interface in full passthrough mode to preserve connections to host, and directs all GRE packets back out the wire interface.
+Bridges a single interface in full passthrough mode to preserve connections to host, and directs all GRE packets back out the wire interface to a consistently hashed set of backend servers.

 # Installation

 Rusty rail uses [Netmap](https://github.com/luigirizzo/netmap) - install that first.

-Netmap transmitted packets don't get offloaded checksums processed, so while running Rusty rail offload must be disabled on the interfaces in use:
+Netmap transmitted packets don't get offloaded checksums processed (at least with the hyper-v network driver I have been testing with), so while running Rusty rail offload must be disabled on the interfaces in use:

 ```
 sudo ethtool -K eth0 tx off rx off gro off tso off gso off